LisaMcGautier/codeQuiz/README.md

 Discovered how to replace the placeholder button labels with the answers to the question.

 Added a small margin to #objective and #timer to improve visual appeal.

+It may not seem like much, but I just spent a long time trying to figure out how to `console.log()` the button clicked and keep only the string within the button.
+I had to rewatch the lecture to finally get it right!!

+Also tried to separate the buttons using dynamic css, but was ultimately unsuccessful.